changsoul/wudaosoft-weixin-sdk/README.md

 }
 ```

-Now, you can use the Weixin Official API.
+Now, you can use the Weixin Official APIs.

 For example, to get OAuth2 Userinfo data would be:
 ```java